dipak140/gst-rtmp-rust/README.md

-**GStreamer Video Player**
+##GStreamer RTMP Video Player

-This Rust program demonstrates how to build a simple video player using GStreamer.
-It plays a video from a given URI and handles both audio and video streams.
+This Rust program demonstrates how to build a simple RTMP player using GStreamer.
+It plays a video from a given RTMP (or any) URI and handles both audio and video streams.

 **Prerequisites**